Sonic0/changeAPTproxyState/README.md

 Compatibility
 -----
-Tested on Ubuntu 18.10 and 19.04
+Tested on _Ubuntu 18.10_ and _19.04_
+Not work in _Ubuntu 16.04_, yet.

 Usage
 -----
-You Must execute ./onStartUpUpdateProxy with root privileges
+You Must execute ./updateProxy with root privileges

 ```
  SYNOPSIS
-    ${SCRIPT_NAME} [-iphv] companyNetwork proxyUrl
+    ./updateProxy [-iphv] companyNetwork proxyUrl

  OPTIONS
     -i, --interface       Check if the specified interface is up, then the proxy will change or not